jasonjurotich/JJ-GAS/SETUP UBUNTU.md

 or

-:vert term (opens terminal on the side) write exit in terminal
+:vert term (opens terminal on the side) finish working, then write exit in terminal
-:bd to close the buffer
+:bd to close the buffer (I have this mapped to df + enter)

 v = select lines